 If no credible scientific evidence is available, then standards that are based on Physician specialty society recommendations or professional standards of care may be considered.
-We reserve the right to consult medical professionals in determining whether a health care service, supply, or drug is Medically Necessary and is a Covered Service under the Contract.
+We reserve the right to consult medical professionals in determining whether a healthcare service, supply, or drug is Medically Necessary and is a Covered Service under the Contract.
 The decision to apply Physician specialty society recommendations, the choice of medical professional, and the determination of when to use any such opinion, will be determined by us.

-Grievance means a written Complaint or any dissatisfaction with us submitted by or on behalf of a Member regarding any of the following:
+Grievance means a written Complaint or any expression of dissatisfaction with us submitted by or on behalf of a Member, with the Member's consent, regarding any of the following: